percona/pmm-doc/docs/setting-up/server/helm.md

 helm upgrade pmm -f values.yaml percona/pmm
 ```

-This will check updates and in repo and upgrade deployment if updates are available.
+This will check updates in the repo and upgrade deployment if the updates are available.

 ### Uninstall

-To uninstall/delete the `pmm` deployment:
+To uninstall `pmm` deployment:

 ```sh
 helm uninstall pmm